Utah poised to become the next state to regulate bathroom access for transgender people

 The bill was amended to target the behaviors of lewdness, voyeurism and trespassing in bathrooms, but opponents note it still would require a trans man who was taking testosterone and may have even grown a beard to use the women's bathroom.

-The ACLU of Utah held a rally in opposition to the bill at the Utah Capitol on Thursday.
+The Nuanua Collective, a social and support group for LGBTQ+ Pacific Islanders, held a rally in opposition to the bill at the Utah Capitol on Thursday.
 One person carried a sign that said: ''It's not about bathrooms just like it was never about water fountains,'' referring to racial segregation in the 1960s.

+Trans and nonbinary people ''are part of our communities and deserve freedom from constant political attacks,'' Aaron Welcher, spokesperson for the ACLU of Utah, said in a statement Friday.

+''With each disruption to the rights of Transgender Utahns — in healthcare, sports, identification, and now public spaces — we will use every means available, including legal action when necessary, to defend their civil rights and liberties from powerful policymakers infringing on these freedoms,'' he said.

 The Senate sponsor, Sen. Dan McKay, read a list of news stories about sexual assaults and rapes that have happened in bathrooms around the country, and even one in Paris, arguing Thursday that those incidents demonstrated the need for the bill.